 It's largely understood that a 20% down payment is the standard when purchasing a home.
 The lender's risk is usually only the difference between the home value and the sum due on the loan, so the 20% supplies a nice buffer against the expenses of foreclosure, selling the home again, and typical value variations in the event a purchaser doesn't pay.

-Lenders were working with down payments down to 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
-A lender is able to manage the additional risk of the reduced down payment with Private Mortgage Insurance or PMI.
-This added plan covers the lender in the event a borrower doesn't pay on the loan and the worth of the house is lower than what is owed on the loan.
+During the recent mortgage boom of the mid 2000s, it became widespread to see lenders requiring down payments of 10, 5 or sometimes 0 percent.
+How does a lender handle the additional risk of the low down payment?
+The solution is Private Mortgage Insurance or PMI.
+This supplemental plan takes care of the lender in the event a borrower doesn't pay on the loan and the worth of the home is less than what is owed on the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 How home buyers can prevent bearing the expense of PMI